Guatemala court confirms suspension of Tahoe mining licenses

-GUATEMALA CITY (Reuters) - Guatemala’s highest court on Monday confirmed the suspension of mining operations at the San Rafael unit of Canadian miner Tahoe Resources Inc. (TAHO.N), and ordered the government to carry out an immediate consultation of the local indigenous population.
+GUATEMALA CITY, Sept 3 (Reuters) - Guatemala’s highest court on Monday confirmed the suspension of mining operations at the San Rafael unit of Canadian miner Tahoe Resources Inc., and ordered the government to carry out an immediate consultation of the local indigenous population.

 The Constitutional Court upheld the suspension of licenses at Tahoe’s Escobal mine, one of the world’s biggest silver mines, and at the company’s smaller Juan Bosco mine.